williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 +++
-title = "A lightweight algorithm to determine if an image is a photo or a screenshot" date = 2025-06-02
+title = "Photo or screenshot?" date = 2025-06-02
 +++